-- 1. Launch your web browser. - 2.
-Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx.xxx). - 3.
+- 1. Launch your Web browser. - 2.
+Type the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
 Click the Properties tab. - 4.
+On the left navigation pane, select Security. - 5.
+On the left navigation pane under Security, select Printing Security Settings.

-Select Printer Security Settings on the left navigation panel. - 5.
-In the Job Accounting field, enabled is checked by default.
-To disable all job accounting uncheck the enabled check box. - 6.
+- 6. In the Job Accounting Record field, enabled is checked by default.
+To disable all job accounting, uncheck the enabled check box. - 7.
 Click the Save Changes button.